Spending Christmas with your Children

 The winter holidays provide you with the perfect chance to spend some quality time with your children.
 With the schools shut and many public places closed for the festive period, children can become bored very quickly - and when children are bored, parents are frustrated and quickly overwhelmed by the demands of their children.
 So to prevent this unnecessary disturbance within your home we’ve chosen 10 activities that you can do with your children this Christmas.

 #10 – Watch a Film

-There are plenty of films available during the countdown to Christmas – take a few hours out of your day to watch a holiday movie with your children.
+There are plenty of movies available during the countdown to Christmas – take a few hours out of your day to watch a holiday film with your children.
 Better yet, why not take your children to the cinema to watch a film of their choosing?

 #9 – Make Christmas Decorations

 Activities that require the attention of your children are often the best types of activities for you to take part in; by stimulating your children mentally you can tire them out much quicker than if you were to stimulate them physically.
 Also, making decorations for your Christmas tree or for your home can be as simple as colouring paper and making chains from the coloured paper.

 The importance of baking is that it is an activity that you and your children can do together – it doesn’t have to be the best cake in the world and washing up isn’t always fun, but it’s an activity that your children will love.

 Writing Christmas cards is one of the simplest activities that you can do with your children – it doesn’t involve spending a large amount of money and asking the children to help you with this task can also speed up the process.